Kirbologist/Raman-Scattering-Code-Conversion/README.md

 3.14
 4.e2 // 400
 1E-5 // 0.00001
-0x1ffp2 // 130816, leading 0x means to read it as a sequence of hexadecimal values. 'p' indicates a hex exponent part and is always necessary for hex floats.
+0x1ffp2 // 130816, leading 0x means to read it as a sequence of hexadecimal values
+// 'p' indicates a hex exponent part and is always necessary for hex floats.
 0X10.1P0 // 16.0625
 1/3 // 0.333333...
 2E10/2E12 //0.25